Scaling Laws For Diffusion Transformers: Method

 \subsection{Scaling Laws for Out-Of-Domain Data}

 Scaling laws remain valid even when models are tested on out-of-domain datasets.
 To demonstrate this, we conduct validation experiments on the COCO 2014 validation set \citep{lin2015microsoftcococommonobjects}, using models that were trained on the Laion5B subset.
 In these experiments, we evaluate four key metrics: validation loss, Variational Lower Bound (VLB), exact likelihood, and Fréchet Inception Distance (FID).
 Each metric is tested on 10,000 data points to examine the transferability of the scaling laws across datasets.
+Additional experiments on other datasets (Flickr30k \citep{plummer2016flickr30k}, JourneyDB \citep{sun2023journeydb}) are presented in Appendix~\ref{app:transfer}.

-The results, as shown in Fig.~\ref{fig: transfer}, reveal two key observations:
+The results, as shown in Fig.~\ref{fig:transfer}, reveal two key observations:

 \begin{itemize} \item \textbf{Consistent Trends}: Across all four metrics (validation loss, VLB, exact likelihood, and FID), the trends are consistent between the Laion5B subset and the COCO validation dataset.
 As the training budget increases, model performance improves in both cases, indicating that scaling laws generalize effectively across datasets, regardless of domain differences.